cncf/wg-serverless/workflow/spec/spec.md

 }
 ```

-Secondly the actions associated with this event
+**(3) Event state performs its actions**:
-are executed.
 Before the first action is executed, its actionDataFilter is invoked.
 Its "dataInputPath" expression selects
 the entire state data as the data available to functions that should be executed.
 Its "dataResultsPath" expression
 specifies that results of all functions executed in this action should be placed back to the state data as part
 of a new "finalCustomerGreeting" object.